Shashthi Vrata

-The Shashthi Vrata (षष्ठीव्रत) is a Hindu fasting observance dedicated to Kartikeya.
+The Shashthi Vrata (Ṣaṣṭhīvrata) is a Hindu fasting observance dedicated to Kartikeya.
 It is primarily observed by South Indian Hindus during the month of Ashvin.
 The fasting is observed for six days starting from the first day after Amavasya (new moon).
 It ends on the day of Shashthi tithi with the commemoration of Surasamharam.

 Observance

 The Hindu vrata (fasting) is observed during the month of Ashvin.
 The fasting is observed for six days starting from the first day after the Diwali Amavasya (new moon), and ends on the day of Shashthi tithi.
 Surasamharam marks the end of the observance.
 Shashthi Vrata is also prescribed for the worship of Surya in some texts.

 Mythology

 According to Tamil mythology, Kartikeya is stated to have performed a yajna for six consecutive days during the month to be blessed by his father Shiva before going to war with the demon Surapadman, making the practice auspicious.
 Soorasamharam marks the event in which Kartikeya defeated the demon Surapadman.